bpucker/PBBtools/README.md

-# Translation of CDS into peptide sequence
+# TranSeq: Translation of CDS into peptide sequence
 **Description**: This script reads all sequences from a given FASTA file and converts them into the corresponding peptide sequences.

 **Link**: [transeq repository](https://github.com/bpucker/PBBTools/blob/main/transeq/transeq_readme.md)